0-Aadithya-0/pomodoro-timer/README.md

+# **Pomodoro timer**

-A Intractive GUI based pomodoro timer with login features with login detail stored in a  hosted server
+A Intractive GUI based pomodoro timer with login/signup features which is securely stored in a hosted server